Major investments and sublime starchitecture could finally fortify California as a global arts hub

 The Academy’s selection committee chose Renzo Piano’s architecture firm to reimagine the Saban Building (the former May Company department store) on Wilshire Boulevard, and to add to it an impressive spherical structure.
 “Renzo drew his inspiration from our site on Miracle Mile with its landmark 1939 Saban Building and from the visionary nature of movie-going itself,” explains Brendan Connell Jr., the museum’s chief operating officer.
 “He envisioned the beloved Streamline Moderne building, which embodies the spirit of Los Angeles during the golden age of Hollywood, connected to a futuristic spherical structure in a way that would express the experience of film as a voyage through our museum.”

-This story originally appeared in the October 2019 issue of C Magazine.
+This story originally appeared in the October 2019 issue of C Magazine and has been updated as of July 1, 2020.

 Discover more CULTURE news.